Rongjiang007/PyQuake3D/README.md

 ```bash
 mpirun -np 10 python -g --inputgeo <input_geometry_file> -p --inputpara <input_parameter_file>
 ```
 Where 10 is the number of virtual cpus.
+Note that using the mpiexec instead in Windows environment.

 For example:
 ```